Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1preclass.md

 ---
 title: "Week 1 Preclass"
 permalink: /docs/w1preclass/
-last_modified_at: 2018-11-25T22:21:33-05:00
+last_modified_at:
 toc: true
 ---

+# Week 1 Preclass

+Please read and consider the below before start of each class.
+The questions given are only study questions not homework to be graded.
+Talk about it all with your classmates, friends, or TAs, as you like.

 ## Preclass for Wednesday

-Please read and consider the below before start of class.
-The questions given are only study questions not homework to be answered.
-Talk about it all with your classmates, friends, or TAs, as you like.

 ### What has been the impact of engineering interacting with biology?